HI! DO YOU WANT TO BUY ONE OF MY CLOCKS?

 Why do we use a numbering system that optimizes for the pentagon?

 There are two dimensions of music: pitch and time.
-Both are typically in twelves or factors of twelve.
+In the music we are used to, both are in twelves or factors of twelve.

 The rhythm for almost all the music you hear has four or three beats per measure.
 It is hard to do-si-do to a song counted in fives.